Chern character for torsion-free ample groupoids: Applications and further discussion

-Theorem~\ref{thm:hk-iso} proves a modified form of the original HK conjecture formulated by Matui in~\cite{matui:hkpub}*{Conjecture 2.6} (and implicitly in his earlier work~\cite{matui:hk}*{Section 3}).
-The formulation in Theorem~\ref{thm:hk-iso} appeared in print in~\cite{bdgw:matui}*{Remark 5.12}, however it has been known to experts in the field since shortly after the appearance of~\cite{matui:hkpub}.
+Theorem~\ref{thm:main-thm} proves a modified form of the original HK conjecture formulated by Matui in~\cite{matui:hkpub}*{Conjecture 2.6} (and implicitly in his earlier work~\cite{matui:hk}*{Section 3}).
+The formulation in Theorem~\ref{thm:main-thm} appeared in print in~\cite{bdgw:matui}*{Remark 5.12}, however it has been known to experts in the field since shortly after the appearance of~\cite{matui:hkpub}.

-Matui's original formulations asks if the following isomorphism holds:
+Matui's original formulation asks if the following isomorphism holds:

-The original HK conjecture is different from Theorem~\ref{thm:main-thm} in a number of ways, which we now comment on.
+without specifying a particular implementing morphism.
+This conjecture is different from Theorem~\ref{thm:main-thm} in a number of ways, which we now comment on.

 First of all, the original conjecture prescribed an \emph{integral isomorphism} (i.e., an isomorphism \emph{before} rationalization).
 This may be explained in view of the well-known fact that the Chern character of totally disconnected spaces is an integral isomorphism (note that groupoid homology specializes to negatively-graded compactly supported cohomology when calculated on a space, viewed as a trivial groupoid, see~\cite{cramo:hom}*{Section 3.5}).
-However, Deeley has shown that the integral version of Theorem~\ref{thm:main-thm} does not hold, by providing a counterexample groupoid $G$ that is also \emph{principal}~\cite{deeley:counthk}.
+However, Deeley has shown that the integral version of Theorem~\ref{thm:main-thm} does not hold, by providing a counterexample groupoid $G$ that is also \emph{principal}, i.e., an equivalence relation as a groupoid~\cite{deeley:counthk}.

-Matui's original formulation imposes a topological condition on isotropy, namely that the interior of the isotropy subgroupoid of $G$ equals $G^{(0)}$; a groupoid of this form is called \emph{essentially free}.
-Scarparo has produced a counterexample to the original HK conjecture which is essentially free, but not torsion-free~\cite{scarparo:homod}.
-Overall we can say that the failure of Matui's HK conjecture is tied to torsion phenomena in $K$-theory groups, or in the isotropy groups of the groupoid itself.
+Matui's original formulation also imposed a topological condition on isotropy, namely that the interior of the isotropy subgroupoid of $G$ equals $G^{(0)}$; a groupoid of this form is called \emph{essentially principal}.
+Scarparo has produced a counterexample to the original HK conjecture which is essentially principal, but not torsion-free~\cite{scarparo:homod}.

+Overall we can say that the failure of Matui's HK conjecture is tied to torsion phenomena in $\rK$-groups, or in the isotropy groups of the groupoid itself.